Crownpeak/DXM-React-SDK/README.md

 ```

 ### Using Custom Data from Named JSON Object on Filesystem
 Used to load content from a JSON Object on Filesystem and populate fields in CmsComponent.
-Example at /examples/bootstrap-blog/components/topicList.js:
 ```
 import React from 'react';
 import { CmsComponent, CmsStaticDataProvider } from 'crownpeak-dxm-react-sdk';